Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 ### Features Left to Implement

-I would like to add some advanced features to the site using JavaScript such as a randomized colour palette for the flip cards/accordian
+Once I've progressed in the JavaScript module I would like to add some more advanced features such as:
+- A separate modal for the Member Login
+- Perhaps some randomised elements such as the color pallete for the flip-cards and the couple images/names/quotes
+- GitHub OAuth integration, or at least the appearance of such.

 ## Technologies Used